-Data Source: The LDB contracts with professional survey companies to conduct the retail and customer service surveys.
+Data Source: The LDB contracts with professional survey companies to conduct the retail customer service surveys.

-Every two years, BC Liquor Store retail customers are surveyed by a professional survey company to determine customer satisfaction.
+Every two years, BCLS retail customers are surveyed by a professional survey company to determine customer satisfaction.
 Setting a consistent high bar for customer satisfaction ensures the LDB maintains its customer-centric focus.

 Historically, the Retail Customer Satisfaction performance measure has been based on customers who rated their experience as "good", "very good" or "excellent".
-However, starting this fiscal year, the measure will be based only on customers who rate their experience as "very good" or "excellent".
-This reporting change will be made to better reflect customer satisfaction of their retail experience and enable the organization to focus on meaningful metrics with greater potential for improvement, but it is also anticipated to impact reported levels of customer satisfaction from 2016/17 onward.
+However, starting 2016/17 fiscal year, the measure is now based only on customers who rate their experience as "very good" or "excellent".

+This reporting change will better reflect customer satisfaction of their retail experience and enable the organization to focus on meaningful metrics with greater potential for improvement, but it is also anticipated to impact reported levels of customer satisfaction from 2016/17 onward.